PROMETHEUS AND CHIRON

 That thought, that curiosity, broke though Tommy’s fear, and as he finished his cigarette, squishing it out on the pavement and disposing of the butt in the garbage, he turned to look.
 There she was, the poor woman, shivering more uncontrollably now, and her arms were once again wrapped around her stomach.
 She was leaning forward, her head down, facing the pavement.

-No one was sitting near her.
+No one sat near her.
 No one approached her.
 The crowd was gathering, there were people doubled up, and occasionally tripled up on the other benches, but the woman was alone.
-People even seemed to avoid standing too close to her bench.
+People seemed to avoid even standing too close to her bench.
 No one leaned on the light post behind her.
-No one even looked at her as they passed.
+No one looked at her as they passed.
 It was not so much that they avoided glancing at the woman, as though embarrassed or uncomfortable.
 They went by, but their eyes seemed to skim over her as though she did not exist.

 Why?
 Was it because they too could feel the shadow that clung to her or oozed from her, the shadow that, in Tommy’s nightmare, had been populated by cockroaches?
 That seemed unlikely, for Tommy was all but convinced that the notion of the shadow was born in his own mind, a product of his fear of ending up like the woman.
 No, he suspected that this was simply a symptom of how far society had gone in marginalizing the desperate.